 Language: English

-Hardcover.
+Paperback.
 Condition: new.
-Hardcover.
+Paperback.
 Description logics (DLs) have a long tradition in computer science and knowledge representation, being designed so that domain knowledge can be described and so that computers can reason about this knowledge.
 DLs have recently gained increased importance since they form the logical basis of widely used ontology languages, in particular the web ontology language OWL.
 Written by four renowned experts, this is the first textbook on description logics.
 It is suitable for self-study by graduates and as the basis for a university course.
 Starting from a basic DL, the book introduces the reader to their syntax, semantics, reasoning problems and model theory and discusses the computational complexity of these reasoning problems and algorithms to solve them.
 It then explores a variety of reasoning techniques, knowledge-based applications and tools and it describes the relationship between DLs and OWL.
 Description logics are knowledge representation formalisms that are highly relevant in computer science, knowledge representation and the semantic web.
 This is the first introductory textbook published on the subject, suitable for self-study by graduate students and as teaching material for university courses.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+This item is printed on demand.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.

 Published by Cambridge University Press, 2017